Guaranteed departures for 4 or more people! Please inquire today to begin the booking process.

 Our favorite time to visit Cuba is the dry season, between November and April, when the high temperatures are generally between 75 and 80 degrees F, lows generally in the 60's F, and the average rainfall is at its lowest.
 This is also the time of year when you will avoid the summer crowds and the worst of the Caribbean humidity.
 The rainy season runs from May through October, and these months see the highest temperatures and humidity.
 The most active tropical storm months are September and October.
 For a complete month-to-month guide on Cuban travel weather, go here: Cuba Weather.

 You need what is called a Cuba Tourist Card (aka Cuba Tourist Visa).
 It is just as important as your passport and is required when you go through customs and immigration upon arrival in Cuba.
-The commercial airlines departing from the US will have these for sale when you check-in at the airport or they will have a “Cuba Ready” kiosk near the departure gate where you can purchase one for a price that ranges from $50 to $100.
-Some airlines connect you with a service where you can purchase the Tourist Card online ahead of time.
-We always recommend checking with your airline about the Cuban Tourist Card to find out what your options are for purchasing the card.
-It is also possible to buy your Cuba Tourist Card from Cuba Unbound for a cost of $70.
+Keep it with you during the trip as you also need to present it when you leave the country.
+We provide these for you as part of your tour package.
+If you lose or forget the visa there's no need to panic as commercial airlines departing from the US will have these for sale when you check-in at the airport or they will have a “Cuba Ready” kiosk near the departure gate where you can purchase one for a price that ranges from $100 to $120.
 If you purchase one at the airport, be very careful when filling the form out because if you make a mistake you will have to buy a new one.
-You can also purchase it through Cuba Travel Services.

 Yes, you can!
 To be covered under the same general license used while on our tour, you can arrive the evening before and stay one additional evening in a casa particular.
 Beyond a pre- and post-night, you will be on your own to meet the requirements for the Support for the Cuban People travel category.
 If you wish to add a custom extension, we can organize that for you!